corndeladmin/DevOps-Deeper-Testing/Readme.md

 This workshop assumes you have a recent version of node/npm installed.
 If not, you can install those [here](https://nodejs.org/en/download/).

-> Note that since we will be triggering a browser session from the command line in various exercises, WSL on Windows will not be an option.
+> Note that since we will be triggering a browser session from the command line in various exercises, [you can view the instructions here for WSL on Windows](./wsl.md).

 ## Exercises